invaders-xx/ai-workflows/_ai_workflows_tutorials/2_ai_workflows/ai_swiss/events/brain2brainlab/2024-11-26_workflows_ia/_workflows/tutorial/instructions/instructions_v1.0.0_en.md

 ## Goal

-Generate a clear and engaging tutorial on AI workflow industrialization for an AI Swiss Brain2Brain.Lab.
+Generate a clear and engaging tutorial on AI workflow industrialization for an DV-Conseil Brain2Brain.Lab.

 ## Output